HBClab/accelerometerAnalyses/README.md

 # accelerometerAnalyses
-guide and examples for our analyses of lifestyle activity and sleep based accelerometer measures
+Markdown guide, examples, and scripts for our analyses of lifestyle activity and sleep based accelerometer measures.